 Take Preventive Measures

-Cleaning your guitar pickups is a great way to keep them looking great and prevent rust.
+Cleaning your guitar pickups is a great way to keep them looking nice and prevent rust.
 A regular maintenance routine should be done to your guitar anyway.
 Every time you change the strings, make it a habit to clean them at the very least.

 Some great preventive measures are to wash your hands before you play.
 This will prevent oils from transferring to the guitar.
 You might also want to wipe the strings down weekly.
 Don’t be afraid to wipe the body and pickups with a microfiber towel on occasion.
 It can help remove the bulk of dust and oils.